 There is a strong influence from the east as well, especially in a nice food like čevapčići or burek (I urge you to try both) that comes from the neighbouring Bosnia.

 Architecture & places to see

-Zagreb isn’t a large city and its center can easily be seen on foot.
-The most interesting places are Zagreb’s main square, Trg Bana Jelačića (often only called the Square – ‘Trg’ among the locals), Upper town (Gornji grad) and a Green Horseshoe (Zelena Potkova) the line of parks with many beautiful and important buildings built next to them at the end of the 19th Century.
+Zagreb isn’t a large city, and its centre can easily be seen on foot.
+The most interesting places are Zagreb’s main square, Trg Bana Jelačića (often only called the square – ‘Trg’ among the locals), Upper town (Gornji grad) and a Green Horseshoe (Zelena Potkova) the line of parks with many beautiful and important buildings built next to them at the end of the 19th Century.

 #1 -Trg Bana Jelačića

 ‘Trg’ is a meeting point and a true heart of Zagreb.
 Horse rider statue of Ban Jelačić and a fountain Manduševac are the most popular sights there.
 Tourist Information Centre is there, too, together with some very nice cafes.
 On its northern side is a model of a city centre, a very nice spot to see the city from above and plan in which direction to stroll next.